Skip to content

 • sender (string) Up to 11 alphanumeric characters, or 15 digits, that will be shown as the sender of the SMS.
 See SMS Sender.

-• userref (string) - A opaque string reference, you may set to keep track of the message in your own systems.
+• userref (string) - An opaque string reference you may set to keep track of the message in your own systems.
 Returned to you when you receive Delivery Statuses.

 • callback_url (string) - If specified, send status notifications to this URL.
 Otherwise use the default webhook if set.